“Stay away from anything that stains your soul.”

 Unfortunately, despite his hopes, things go from bad to worse when we discover that Kendal’s uncle plans to use the fact that the boy is below the age of criminal responsibility and will involve Kendal in his shady business.

 While the plot is somewhat predictable largely due to the clichéd characters and stereotypes (of Germans and immigrants), the film is both enjoyable to watch (thanks to the funny scenes portraying the first experiences of Kendal with household appliances unknown in his world), but also heart wrenching due to the harsh reality the boy has to live in.

-The overall stylistic of the scenes filmed in Germany, as well as some of the motifs of the story, offer the viewer reminiscences of Christian Wagner‘s 2002 movie Ghetto Kids.
-Rough-grain film stock is used in some of the scenes to achieve the coarse look of a news-reel, capturing events as they happen.
-Portraying real life scenes with disturbing authenticity is a frequently used method in German Coming-of-Age films.
+The overall stylistic of the scenes filmed in Germany, as well as some of the motifs of the story, offer the viewer reminiscences of Christian Wagner’s 2002 movie Ghetto Kids.
+Rough-grain film stock is used in some scenes to achieve the coarse look of a newsreel, capturing events as they happen.
+Portraying real-life scenes with disturbing authenticity is a frequently used method in German Coming-of-Age films.

-Overall, A Handful of Grass is a poignant drama that is intriguing enough to make most viewers dismiss the clichés, underdeveloped characters and sub-motifs of its plot.
+Overall, A Handful of Grass is a poignant drama that is intriguing enough to make most viewers dismiss its plot’s clichés, underdeveloped characters, and sub-motifs.
 It’s a film that can genuinely move you — often bringing a smile or a tear to one’s face.
-It deserves to be seen and I recommend that you do that.
+It deserves to be seen, and I recommend that you do that.

 Trailer ( in German )

 Author’s Note: The DVD contains English Audio Track